information

 1. 1.
 Cause exists which would otherwise be grounds for the denial of such permit;

 2. 2.
-An intentional or knowing violation by the permittee of any provision of this Chapter has occurred; or,
+An intentional or knowing violation by the permittee of any provision of this Chapter has occurred; or

 3. 3.
 Any violation by any person of any City ordinance or state or federal statute has occurred relating to gambling while using, operating or playing any such amusement device.
-Persons holding permits shall be considered to be responsible for any gambling activity of any employee relating to any permitted amusement device.
+Persons holding permits will be considered to be responsible for any gambling activity of any employee relating to any permitted amusement device.
 Pursuant to this Section, permits may be suspended or revoked for any violation of law relating to gambling activity relating to permitted amusement devices or premises.

 14B.110.110 Violations, Sealing Prohibited Amusement Devices.

-2. B. Sealing of Amusement Devices.
+2. B. Sealing of amusement devices.

 2. 2.
 Upon the occurrence of any subsequent violations of this Section by any one owner or lessor within any calendar year.